parreirat/vehiculum-challenge/development_checklist.md

   - Now big comparisons are still failing comparisons in very very rare cases, and no miliseconds are involved now.
 Taking a break.
   - Fixed in 5 minutes: sorting by all the tuples makes the sorting as expected.
+  - 2 more minutes to finish tests for Status::DataStore.

 4 - Implement tests for Status::History.